 Working with your general contractor to procure all the necessary ADU building permits helps to ensure your peace of mind.
 It will also help you to avoid potential fines from authorities that are incurred without the proper permits.

-If you are considering an ADU for a loved one or to generate passive income, it is wise to contract with an experienced, licensed general who fully understands and can advise you all along the way.
-Fully bonded, licensed, and insured, my team and I at Ed Neir Construction have been providing reliable construction excellence since 2009.
-With me as your general contractor and project manager, you’ll always have a highly-skilled and fully-accountable owner of the company working directly with you to meet your unique design style requirements and aesthetic specifications.
-My team and I will work diligently to ensure that your express needs and wants are clearly understood and that the vision for your ADU or JADU project is achieved, both on time and in budget.
+If you are considering an ADU for a loved one, or to generate passive income, it is wisest to contract with an experienced, full-service, actively licensed general contractor who understands ADUs and can advise you all along the way.
+Fully bonded, licensed, and insured, my team and I have been providing reliable construction excellence since 2009.
+With me as your general contractor and project manager, you’ll always have a highly-skilled and fully-accountable owner of the company working directly with you to make your ADU dream a reality.
+My team and I will work diligently to ensure that your express needs and wants are clearly understood and that the vision for your ADU or JADU project is achieved, both on time and within your defined budget.

-If you’d like to learn more, check out our blog titled, “Three Great Reasons Homeowners Are Building an ADU.” <link to this blog>
+If you’d like to learn more about ADUs, then check out our blog titled, “Three Great Reasons Homeowners Are Building an ADU.”

 Ready to witness incredible home transformations and gain real construction know-how?
 Subscribe to Ed Neir Construction now!
 We share expert techniques and meticulous craftsmanship, giving you firsthand insights into every stage of building.
 Whether you're a DIY enthusiast or simply curious, join us and learn the skills behind exceptional construction projects!